plasticityai/coldbrew/README.md

 ### Error Handling

 #### Catching Python Errors in JavaScript
-If you recieve a `-1` from a run function from Coldbrew, the Python code has experienced a failure.
-You can get information about the last Python exception thrown in JavaScript like so:
+If you are running a Python using Coldbrew that encounters an error, a `Coldbrew.PythonError` will be thrown in JavaScript.
+You can then use `e.errorData` on the error object `e` to get more information about the Python context where the error occurred.
+You can also get information about the last Python exception thrown in JavaScript like so:
 ```javascript
 Coldbrew.getExceptionInfo(); // Returns a dictionary with information from the last Python exception
 ```